patricklafrance/wmfnext-shell/README.md

 });
 ```

-👉 As the tracking service will mostly be used by React components, for convenience and maintability, we'll add a `useTrackingService()` hook to retrieve the service instance.
+👉 For convenience we'll also add a `useTrackingService()` hook to retrieve the service instance.

 ```tsx
 // shared - trackingService.ts